Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.

 Those with significant injuries could miss months of work.
 Others may never be able to return to their previous job.
 This can cause major financial stress for the affected families.

 Under South Carolina law, when someone acts carelessly or recklessly and hurts another, the victim can hold the at-fault party responsible for their expenses and losses.
-At Louthian Law Firm, P.A., we usually help clients do so by filing an insurance claim based on that party’s liability insurance policy or suing them in a Berkeley, Charleston, or Dorchester County civil court.
+At The Louthian Firm Accident & Injury Lawyers, we usually help clients do so by filing an insurance claim based on that party’s liability insurance policy or suing them in a Berkeley, Orangeburg, or Dorchester County civil court.

 Each case is unique and entails its own expenses and losses, which the victim needs to recover.
 We seek a fair settlement for our clients, taking their recoverable expenses and losses into account.